pzaino/thecrowler/doc/information_seed_lifecycle.md

 3. The worker processes claimed seeds and writes final `completed` or `error` state.

-No database trigger, PostgreSQL `LISTEN/NOTIFY`, MySQL trigger, SQLite trigger, or in-process listener is required to enqueue or wake workers for directly inserted seeds.
+The scheduler always preserves stale processing recovery and retry delay behavior because notifications only advance the next claim attempt; they do not change the eligibility predicates used by `ClaimInformationSeeds`.
 Database triggers may still exist for audit fields such as `last_updated_at`; those audit triggers do not drive seed discovery.